Who is a good boy?

 [part one]

-2014 | glazed earthenware, iron, reclaimed wood | cm 310 x 520 x 450
+the knights of the sea or my soul hangs out with bad company, 2014 | glazed earthenware, iron, reclaimed wood | cm 310 x 520 x 450

 post-real/wrestling series: jake “the snake” robert, 2014 | inkjet print on paper | cm 33 x 48